-- Driver license number of the family member making the request (if available)
+Drivers license number or last 4 of social security of the family member making the request

 The designee will be required to:

-- Complete the form: Affidavit to Pick up a Vote by Mail Ballot for Voter
+Affidavit to Pick up a Vote-By-Mail Ballot for Voter Spanish

-Mailing of vote by mail ballots begins approximately 30 days prior to each election to those voters who have requested a vote by mail ballot.
+Mailing of Vote-By-Mail ballots begins approximately 40-33 days prior to each election to those voters who have requested a Vote-By-Mail ballot.

-- Place your completed ballot in the secrecy sleeve
+- Place your completed ballot in the green secrecy sleeve

 - Place both ballot and secrecy sleeve in the return envelope that came with your ballot